About Vintage Vera's

 And boy she was something else.
 Not just strong — though Lord knows she was that too.
 She was the kind of woman who dressed up for Christmas, sat on the living room floor in a beaded black dress, and could communicate her feelings without saying a single word.

-"As the story goes, Beanie played a mean Trombone in a Big Band in Chicago and his band played for AL Capone at a downtown Chicago hotel where he would also meet Lucy one day".
+"As the story goes, before the War, Beanie played a mean Trombone a member of the house band at a well-known hotel in downtown Chicago, it's been said that his band played for AL Capone often and where he would also meet Lucy one day".